increments/qiita-js/README.md

 ## How to try

-Get your token at https://qiita.com/settings/tokens/new at first.
+Get your token by https://qiita.com/settings/tokens/new

 ```javascript
 // require in commonjs env